Explore North Dakota's Past: Summer History Camp for grades 6-8

 Get In Contact

-The State Historical Society of North Dakota is hosting hands-on history camps for youth entering grades 6, 7, and 8.
-Each program is led by history and education experts.
-Participants earn a program-specific leather keychain upon completion of each session.
+Get ready for an unforgettable journey through North Dakota’s history!
+The State Historical Society of North Dakota is hosting an immersive camp June 15-19 for youth entering grades 6, 7, and 8.
+This program is facilitated by history and education experts and meets at three locations in Bismarck.
+Learn about history in a hands-on environment and earn a leather keychain badge upon completion of the week’s activities.

 All Features